 These features, among others, define a comprehensive live streaming platform.
 To guarantee these features, most dedicated streaming providers charge for their services.
-Typically there’s a wide range in pricing plans.
+Typically there’s a wide range of pricing plans.
 Some services are aimed at large businesses, while others are more affordable for smaller businesses or individuals.

-One of the most popular live video hosts is IBM Cloud Video (formerly UStream).
-Since launching in 2007 (as UStream), IBM Cloud Video has since become a solid player in the field of streaming video.
-Features include security restrictions, embedding, playlists, and social sharing.
-The IBM Cloud Video platform also supports marketing integration, lead capture, and analytics.
+Next in our live video streaming platforms comparison is IBM Cloud Video (formerly UStream).
+Since launching in 2007 (as UStream), IBM Cloud Video has since become a major player in the field of streaming video.
+IBM started as a way to connect military service members with family and has now grown into a huge streaming solution.

 Another alternative provider is Vimeo (Livestream).
 Formerly known only as Livestream, Vimeo acquired the company in 2017.
 Since then, Vimeo has merged its services and website with Livestream.
 Today, this business has a unique focus on full end-to-end integration.
 Vimeo (Livestream) sells a number of hardware tools such as encoders and cameras that can function with this streaming service natively.